jiming-chen/jiming-chen.github.io/content/piano.md

 date: '2024-12-26T03:09:55-06:00'
 draft: false
 title: 'Piano Pieces'
+desription: 'A list of piano pieces which I have played or am currently playing.'
 ---

-Pieces followed by :star: are pieces which I am currently playing.
+Pieces followed by :star: are pieces which I am currently working on.

 ### Johann Sebastian Bach
 * Two-Part Inventions, BWV 772-786